 Organize and Conduct the State Association’s Major Fundraiser

-Review and fully understand the MEA Bylaws
+Review and fully understand the MEA Bylaws.

 Review the Grand Lodge Developing New Elk Lodges Manual and become thoroughly familiar with its contents.

 In the absence or inability of the State President and President-Elect, and 1st Vice-President to act, the 2nd Vice-President shall perform the duties of the President.